-The Heart and Stoke Foundation of Ontario (HSFO) is committed to excellence in serving our supporters (volunteers, donors, and staff).
+The Heart and Stoke Foundation is committed to excellence in serving our supporters (volunteers, donors, and staff).
 We are committed to giving people with disabilities the same opportunity to access our goods and services, both electronically and in person, in a manner that respects the dignity and independence of persons with disabilities.

 The Heart and Stroke Foundation is committed to excellence in serving all customers including persons with disabilities and we will carry out our functions and responsibilities in the following areas:

-We will train our service staff on how to interact and communicate with our diverse user community and people with various types of disabilities.
+We train our service staff on how to interact and communicate with our diverse user community and people with various types of disabilities.

 We will ensure that our staff responsible for customer interaction is familiarized with various assistive devices that may be used by customers with disabilities while accessing our services.